My Sentimental Friend

 "My Sentimental Friend" is a song written by Geoff Stephens and John Carter and performed by Herman's Hermits.
 The song is Herman's Hermits' second highest charting song in the UK, reaching No. 2 in the UK chart.
 It also reached No. 2 in Ireland, No. 3 in Australia, No. 6 in New Zealand, and No. 1 in South Africa.

 The song was produced by Mickie Most.

 The Belgian Liliane Saint-Pierre singer recorded it in French with the title "Chanson sentimentale pour une fille sentimentale".
 The song reached in No. 24 in the Ultratop in Belgium.

+Critical reception

+John Quinn of The Evening Times wrote that he felt the single was "not strong enough, in my opinion, to make much of a splash".
+Billboard highlighted the single in its Special Merit Spotlight section, describing it as "[r]eminiscent of the Hermits' past hits".